 You cannot make a cold go away faster.
 During the illness, try to keep your child as comfortable as possible, and offer lots of fluids to drink.

 Treatment for a runny nose or congestion

-For babies, you can put some saline (salt water) drops into the nose to help loosen the mucus.
+You can put some saline (salt water) drops into your baby’s nose to help loosen the mucus.
 You can use 2 to 3 drops of saline in each nostril several times daily.
 You can do this more often if your child needs it, especially before feeding and at bedtime.
-Put a drop of saline into 1 nostril, and then a drop into the other nostril, and alternate that way.
+Put a drop of saline into one nostril, and then a drop into the other nostril, and alternate that way.

 A cool mist vaporizer or humidifier in your child’s bedroom can sometimes help loosen the mucus.

 If your child has fever or pain, give them acetaminophen (Tylenol or Tempra) or ibuprofen (Motrin or Advil).
 DO NOT give your child ASA (acetylsalicylic acid or Aspirin).

 Treatment for cough

 For most children, the cough is just a symptom of the cold.
 You can do nothing to make the cough go away faster.
 The cough will get better as the cold virus runs its course.

 Coughing is often worse at night because children are lying flat.
 For older children, try using extra pillows to raise their head.

 Sometimes a severe cough can be a sign of a complication, such as a chest infection or asthma.
 Your doctor can listen to your child’s chest to decide if your child is having a complication.